laxeye/zga/README.md

 The simplest way to install ZGA and all dependencies is **conda**:

 1. You need to install conda, e.g. [**miniconda**](https://conda.io/en/latest/miniconda.html).
-Python 3.7 is preferred.
+Python 3.6 or newer is preferred.

 2. After installation You should add channels - the conda's software sources:
 `conda config --add channels bioconda`
 `conda config --add channels conda-forge`

-3. At the end You should install ZGA to an existing active environment (Python 3.6 or 3.7):
+3. At the end You should install ZGA to an existing active environment (Python 3.6 - 3.8):
 `conda install zga`
 or create a fresh environment and activate it:
 `conda create -n zga zga`